-Paul is a gifted legal researcher and writer.
-He focuses his practice on brief writing for complex litigation and appeals.
-His writing is clear, concise, engaging, and most of all, persuasive.
-Paul has authored countless briefs and motions that resulted in favorable opinions and outcomes for clients.
-Paul has also consistently obtained favorable appellate judgments for clients in the Oregon and Washington courts of appeal, as well as in the Ninth Circuit Court of Appeals.
+Paul focuses his practice on brief writing for complex litigation and appeals.
+He has authored countless briefs and motions that resulted in favorable opinions and outcomes for clients.
+Paul has also consistently obtained favorable appellate judgments for clients in the Oregon and Washington Courts of Appeal, as well as in the Ninth Circuit Court of Appeals.
+He is part of Markowitz Herbold’s Appellate Group.

 Representative cases include:

-- Representing a prominent commercial real estate appraiser in claims for professional negligence and breach of contract related to business property appraisal
+- Representing a prominent commercial real estate appraiser against claims for professional negligence related to a business property appraisal; successfully settled the dispute on terms favorable to client before a ruling by the Oregon Court of Appeals.

-Before joining the firm in 2000, Paul practice at another leading Northwest law firm where he worked on a wide variety of cases, ranging from the Exxon Valdez case and tobacco litigation to small pro bono disputes.
 After obtaining his law degree, Paul clerked for the Alaska State Courts, and then for Judge H. Russell Holland of the United State District Court for the District of Alaska.
 While there, he gained experience on such diverse matters as Indian sovereignty rights, admiralty law, savings and loan defaults and corporate bankruptcies.
-In addition to his regular practice, Paul served as a member of the Oregon Board of Bar Examiners from 2001 through 2004.
+Before joining the firm in 2000, Paul practiced at another leading Northwest law firm where he worked on a wide variety of cases, ranging from the Exxon Valdez case and tobacco litigation to small pro bono disputes.
+In addition to his regular practice, Paul served as a member of the Oregon Board of Bar Examiners from 2001 to 2004.

-When Paul is away from the office, he enjoys Olympic-style weightlifting, which he has been actively participating in for over a decade.
+Away from the office, Paul has enjoyed participating in Olympic-style weightlifting for over a decade.
 In addition, he is a certified judge for the USA Weightlifting Federation.
-He organizes and runs meets, and judges Olympic-style weightlifting competitions several times a year in the Portland area.
+He organizes and runs meets, and judges Olympic-style weightlifting competitions several times a year in the Pacific Northwest.

 Experience and Affiliations